sakshis30/Diabetes-Mellitus-Prediction-R-/README.md

 A machine learning project that predicts the onset of diabetes using supervised learning algorithms implemented in **R**.
 The project compares Logistic Regression and Decision Tree models on the Pima Indians Diabetes Dataset to identify the most effective classifier for diabetes prediction.

+## ℹ️ About this Repository

+This repository contains the implementation of a machine learning approach for diabetes prediction developed as part of an undergraduate research project.
+The implementation has been organized for educational and portfolio purposes while preserving the methodology presented in the associated publication.

 ## 📌 Project Overview

 Early diagnosis of diabetes plays a crucial role in improving patient outcomes and reducing healthcare risks.
 This project applies machine learning techniques to predict whether an individual is likely to have diabetes based on diagnostic measurements.